 Stress management techniques can not only help you feel more relaxed but will also reduce inflammation and so reduce the load on your immune system.

 Two of my favourite stress-reducing techniques that studies show can be effective include meditation and yoga.

-Try meditating for 10 to 15 minutes per day to help manage your stress.
+Try meditating for 10 to 15 minutes daily to help manage your stress.

-Practicing yoga only a daily basis can also help to lower cortisol and inflammation.
+Practicing yoga only daily can also help lower cortisol and inflammation.

 Finally, let’s look at how social connections can help our immune system.

-Findings from studies suggest that loneliness may weaken your immune system by increasing inflammation in the body.
+Studies suggest that loneliness may weaken your immune system by increasing inflammation.

 During this time of social isolation, how can we help ourselves?

 Here are a couple of tips to help you stay socially connected.

 - If you live alone, staying connected with family and friends via phone, skype, and texting are good options.